Luxgen n7

-The Luxgen n7 (stylized with a superscript number as n^{7}) is a battery electric mid-size crossover SUV produced by the Taiwanese car company Luxgen, approximately the same size as the conventionally powered Luxgen URX.
+The Luxgen n7 (stylized with a superscript number as n^{7}) is a battery electric compact crossover SUV produced by the Taiwanese car company Luxgen, approximately the same size as the conventionally powered Luxgen URX.

 It was developed by Foxtron, a joint venture established in 2020 between Luxgen parent Yulon and Hon Hai Precision, better known as Foxconn.
 The first public viewing of the concept vehicle, the Foxtron Model C, was in October 2021, and the n7 was announced as the retail version in October 2022; production began in late 2023.

 Overview

 The Foxtron Model C concept was unveiled at the second annual Hon Hai Tech Day in October 2021, with a production version shown one year later, which would be marketed in Taiwan as the Luxgen n7.
 Preorder sales were scheduled to start in October 2022, with production to commence in November 2023; the first vehicles were delivered to retail customers by mid-January 2024.

 By September 2023, Luxgen had received 20,000–25,000 preorders for the n7; at that time, the n7 had the lowest starting price of any electric automobile in Taiwan.
 By November, there were more than 9,100 confirmed preorders.
 It is expected the Model C or a derivative will be marketed in southeast Asia and the United States by the third quarter of 2025.